grafana/loki/docs/sources/upgrading/_index.md

 ### General

-#### Chunk Download Statistics
+#### Store & Cache Statistics

-Two new statistics are logged when queries complete: _store chunk download time_ and _cache chunk download time_.
-Having these two stats in `metrics.go` lines can help operators attribute query latency to chunk retrieval.

-These values represent the _total_ time taken to fetch chunks from both the store and the chunks cache in the given query.
+Statistics are now logged in `metrics.go` lines about how long it takes to download chunks from the store, as well as how long it takes to download chunks, index query, and result cache responses from cache.

-These new stats have been also added to the response when using `--stats` with `logcli`:
+These statistics are also displayed when using `--stats` with LogCLI.
-- `Querier.ChunksDownloadTime`
-- `Cache.Chunk.DownloadTime`

 ## 2.7.0